 10. live consciously and save water

 Overall, as with many areas of life, conscious action is beneficial.
 This includes questioning one's own daily routine.
 Does the glass have to go in the dishwasher after a meal?
 Does the T-shirt have to go in the wash after being worn once?
 There are other ways.
 Glasses can be used several times, just as a T-shirt is usually fresh for more than one day.
 With jeans, it's even true that less washing keeps them more supple and colorful.
-Also, see the in-depth article on how to wash your Make washing powder yourself can.
+Also, see the in-depth article on how to wash your Make washing powder yourself simply by following your heart.

 Saving water is really simple!

 So there are many small opportunities to save water in the household.
 But water is also used outside the home for feeding animals, irrigating fields, dyeing clothes and making soft drinks.
 That's why it pays to use water consciously not only in the household, but in all areas of life.
 If you really want to save water, these tips should help you quite a bit.

 Do you have any questions, tips or your own experience with reducing water consumption?

 Then I'm especially looking forward to your comment under this post.

 PS: Today you have already learned a lot.
 Check out the Climate Change Blog for more tips on how to save energy!
 If you want to learn live plastic freeI recommend you my 30-day online course 30 Days to Zero Waste.